 If you’re concerned that an employee, or someone working on our behalf could be a victim of modern slavery, you must report it using our Speak Out service.
 If you’re worried that the individual is in immediate danger, you should phone 999.

 For more information on speaking out, take a look at our Speak Out (whistleblowing) policy or view the Speak Out section on our ethics page .

 For more information…

 The Stronger Together campaign is a multi-industry initiative that aims to reduce modern slavery in UK business.
-There are some resources below that you can use in team briefings or to simply increase your own knowledge and awareness of modern slavery.
+There are some resources within the attachments section on the right hand side of this page that you can use in team briefings or to simply increase your own knowledge and awareness of modern slavery.